 It does this by helping you to think economically.

 Be a savvy consumer.
-Use home economics.
+Use everyday economics in your home.

 Knowledge is power as they say.

 The more knowledge you have about the way the world works, the better choices you can make.

 The great thing is most people have good intentions.
 But, without an understanding of how the world works, these intentions may never be realised.
 (Remember the mortgage example?)